pbagos/PRED-LD/README.md

 - --file-path: The path to the input file containing SNP data.
 The file should be in tab-separated format (TSV,TXT)
 - --r2threshold: A float value specifying the R2 threshold for LD filtering
-- --pop: A string indicating the population code to use for LD calculations (EUR, EAS, SAS, AFR, AMR, YRI etc.)
+- --pop: A string indicating the population code to use for LD calculations (EUR, EAS, SAS, AFR, AMR, YRI etc.), depending on the LD reference resource (--ref argument)
 - --maf: A float value indicating the minor allele frequency (MAF) threshold
 - --ref: A string indicating the LD Reference files (Pheno_Scanner, TOP_LD, Hap_Map, all_panels)
 - --imp_list: A filename (.txt) to define specific rsIDs to impute (each SNP has a new line, no header)